Real franchise failure rate data for 2026. SBA loan default rates, failure by industry, and how to assess risk from FDD data before investing.

 Franchise failure rates are not as low as the industry claims, but they are not as catastrophic as some critics suggest either.
 The real insight is that averages are meaningless when the spread between the best and worst brands is so wide.

 Your job as a prospective franchisee is not to rely on industry statistics.
-It is to examine the specific data for the specific brand you are considering, using the FDD as your primary source of truth.
+It is to examine the specific data for the specific brand you are considering, using the Franchise Disclosure Document as your primary source of truth.

 The data is there.
 Item 20 tells you exactly how many units have closed.
 Item 19 (when available) tells you what units actually earn.
 Item 21 tells you whether the franchisor is financially stable.
 Item 3 tells you whether franchisees are suing.